Going Spanish

-Going Spanish (1934) is an American short comedy film featuring the film debut of Bob Hope and directed by Al Christie.
+Going Spanish is a 1934 American short comedy film featuring the film debut of Bob Hope and directed by Al Christie.
 The short comedy co-stars Leah Ray and Jules Epailly.
 Released by Educational Pictures, the film premiered on March 2, 1934.
 It was re-cut and released as Bob's Busy Day by Comedy House in 1942.

 Plot

 While on vacation in an unnamed South American nation, Bob (Bob Hope) passes through the village of Los Pochos Eggos.
 His car collides with that of the mayor of the village.
 The mayor becomes enraged and he begins tearing Bob's car to pieces.
 Bob retaliates and takes his car apart as well.

 According to the village tradition, on one day each year, any crime is forgiven provided that the criminal sing a song afterward.
 Bob could have been arrested, but instead he happened to appear in town on the appropriate day.
 Later in the film, Bob woos Senorita (Leah Ray) and begins to make the mayor jealous.
 Each time an offense is committed, the mayor declares "This means war."